Kitura/Kitura-StencilTemplateEngine/README.md

 ```

 #### Example.stencil
-Create the `Views` folder and put the following Stencil template code into a file called `Example.stencil` in this directory.
-This template will insert a count of the number of articles followed by a list of the articles and their authors.
+Create the `Views` folder and put the following Stencil template code into a file called `Example.stencil`:

 ```
 <html>